-European Commission report on power market in Bulgaria, limited liberalization19.
-November 2012. / SEE Energy News
+European Commission report on power market in Bulgaria, limited liberalization, SEE Energy News

 European Commission presented a Communication called “Making the internal energy market work” assessing the state of play of the internal energy market, to be completed by 2014.
 The EC encourages Member States to step up efforts, highlighting the benefits of a truly integrated European market for citizens and business.
 The document also identifies the need for further action in a number of areas including consumer protection, enforcing the existing rules and investing in the modernisation of energy infrastructure.
 As part of the communication, the EC published as well the staff working document “Energy Markets in the European Union in 2011” which evaluates the performance of all member-states, including Bulgaria.

 The communication stresses that despite major advances in recent years in the way the energy market works, more must be done to integrate markets, improve competition and respond to new challenges.
 It reminds that European Heads of State or Government set a clear deadline of 2014 for completion of the internal energy market.
 By 2014 the existing legislation needs to be implemented fully, including putting in place the essential technical rules at EU level, and providing regulators with necessary tools and resources to enforce legislation effectively.
 Cross-border markets for gas and electricity must be up and running in all parts of the EU and the implementation of plans to complete, modernise and smarten EU grids must be well under way.
 The communication notes that only when this is achieved can consumers start reaping the full benefits of the internal energy market.